redis/ioredis/README.md

   // result === ['k1', 'k2', 'a1', 'a2']
 });

-// Also, a `echoBuffer` is also defined automatically to return buffers instead of strings: redis.echoBuffer('k1', 'k2', 'a1', 'a2', function (err, result) {});
+// `echoBuffer` is also defined automatically to return buffers instead of strings: redis.echoBuffer('k1', 'k2', 'a1', 'a2', function (err, result) {});

 // And of course it can also be used with pipeline: